mirmik/zencad/README.md

 ZenCad
 ======
-NOTE: Astrologers have announced a transitional period.
+NOTE: Astrologers have announced a month of changes.
 ZenCad migrate to pythonocc wrapper.
 It break old library distribution strategy.
 Now OCCT and pythonocc will be installed over console/gui instruments or mannually.
-Most of the functionality has been restored on the new shell, but some backward compatibility violations are possible.
+Most of the functionality has been restored on the new shell, but some backward compatibility violations are possible. servoce package is removed for now.
+(You can find old zencad/servoce variant in `master_v2_archive` branch)

 CAD system for righteous zen programmers